izatkhamiyev/Peer_to_Peer_File_Sharing/README.md

 ### Testing:
 - Run FileTracker.py from terminal
+- Make sure that peers know server's ip and port
 - Go to ./Testing/clientA and run peer.py from terminal
 - Go to ./Testing/clientB and run peer.py from terminal
 - Search shared files from GUI (type filename)